Decentralized Identifier Method Specification

-Smart contracts on Zilliqa get written in Scilla (Smart Contract Intermediate-Level Language) that has a design with a focus on safety, imposing a language structure that makes applications less vulnerable to attacks by eliminating known vulnerabilities directly at the language-level.
+Smart contracts on Zilliqa get written in Scilla (Smart Contract Intermediate-Level Language) that has a design focused on safety, imposing a language structure that makes applications less vulnerable to attacks by eliminating known vulnerabilities directly at the language level.

 Scilla provides formal verification with embedding into the Coq proof assistant.